tomlqc/about-quantum/source/stories/complements/mlearn.rst

 #.
 Application 2: We want to optimize a parametrized quantum feature map to minimize classification error.
 This technique is called kernel alignment.

 See more details in :ref:`reviews/kernels:Quantum Kernels`.

+See also :ref:`reviews/ieee_qce21:Quantum Kernel Machines` at IEEE QCE21.

 .. ---------------------------------------------------------------------------